Global Well-posedness of the Relativistic Boltzmann Equation: Introduction

 for some $0<\vartheta<1$.
-We remark that one should be very careful to establish the above two inequalities \eqref{1.32} and \eqref{1.40} due to the complexity of cross-sections for the relativistic Boltzmann equation.
+We remark that one should be very careful to establish the above two inequalities \eqref{1.32} and \eqref{1.40} due to the complexity of cross-sections and the Lorentz transformation for the relativistic Boltzmann equation.
 Indeed, we need Lemmas \ref{lemA.2} and \ref{lemA.3}(see appendix), which refine the corresponding lemmas in \cite{Glassey1}.

-Based on the above preparation and under the initial condition \eqref{1.35}, we prove that $\int_{\mathbb{R}^3}|f(t,x,q)|dq$ should be small after some positive time due to the hyperbolicity of relativistic Boltzmann equation, even though $\int_{\mathbb{R}^3}|f_0(x,q)|dq$ may be large initially.
+Finally, based on the above preparation and under the initial condition \eqref{1.35}, we prove that $\int_{\mathbb{R}^3}|f(t,x,q)|dq$ should be small after some positive time due to the hyperbolicity of relativistic Boltzmann equation, even though $\int_{\mathbb{R}^3}|f_0(x,q)|dq$ may be large initially.
 Then we can finally establish following uniform estimate